Meeting and surpassing all audience expectations every day.

 They need somebody to be elected, and Jeb's the guy.

-I think he's on the debate stage, they've got him going after Rubio in certain ways in ways he wouldn't do on his own.
+They've got him going after Rubio in certain ways, in ways he wouldn't do on his own.

 And they've got him memorizing responses to things that might be said.

-If a certain moment arises, and that just leads to paralysis.
+And that just leads to paralysis.

-And when the paralysis happens, is when Jeb goes back to what's comfortable, and that's the political resume.
+And when the paralysis happens is when Jeb goes back to what's comfortable, and that's the political resume.

 I cut taxes every year.

-That's what's comfortable to him, and that's what that's what got him elected back in the day, but it's not an asset today.
+That's what's comfortable to him, and that's what got him elected back in the day.

 So now this blueprint's been leaked.

-112 page internal document.
+112-page internal document.

-And it's basically an Oppo research document.
+And it's basically an OPO research document.

 It's all kinds of dirt on Marco Rubio.